On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Introduction

 subject to that the initial law is given by a probability measure $\mu_0$ on $(\R^{2Nd},\B(\R^{2Nd}))$, namely,

-where $(x_i,v_i)$ denotes the position and velocity of $i$-th particle, $\psi$ is the communication weight, $W=\{W(t)\}_{t\ge0}$ is an one-dimensional standard Brownian motion with respect to the filtration $\{\F_t\}_{t\ge0}$, $\lambda$ is a positive constant that indicates the coupling strength, $D:[0,\infty)\to \R$ is the noise intensity.
+where $(x_i,v_i)$ denotes the position-velocity pair of $i$-th particle, $\psi$ is a communication weight that is allowed to have a singularity at the origin, $W=\{W(t)\}_{t\ge0}$ is an one-dimensional standard Brownian motion with respect to the filtration $\{\F_t\}_{t\ge0}$, $\lambda$ is a positive constant that indicates the coupling strength, $D:[0,\infty)\to \R$ is the noise intensity.
 Moreover, the initial data $(x^0,v^0)$ is an $\F_0$-measurable $\R^{2Nd}$-valued random vector independent of $W$ (where, of course, the probability space $(\Omega, \F, \P, \{\F_t\}_{t\ge0})$ is assumed to be rich enough to accommodate a random vector $(x^0,v^0)$ independent of $W$, cf. \cite[Section 5.2]{KS91}).
-We make a final assumption, which will be clarified in the next section, that the joint distribution $\mu_0$ of $(x^0,v^0)$ satisfies
+We make a final assumption for the initialization, which will be clarified in the next section, that the joint distribution $\mu_0$ of $(x^0,v^0)$ satisfies

-The C-S model was first introduced by F. Cucker and S. Smale in 2007 when they studied the flocks of birds \cite{CS07B}.
+The C-S model was firstly introduced by F. Cucker and S. Smale in 2007 when they studied the flocks of birds \cite{CS07B}.
 Since then, numerous of works related to this model have been produced in various areas and applications.
-To name a few, mono-cluster and multi-cluster formation \cite{BH17,CHH16,HKPa19}, mean-field limit and kinetic C-S model \cite{ABF19,CCR11,CFR10}, hydrodynamic limit and hydrodynamic C-S model \cite{DM07,HT08}, random environment case \cite{AH10,CS19,CM08}, etc.
+To name a few, mono-cluster and multi-cluster formation \cite{BH17,CHH16,HKPa19}, avoidance of collision \cite{CD11}, mean-field limit and kinetic C-S model \cite{ABF19,CCR11,CFR10}, hydrodynamic limit and hydrodynamic C-S model \cite{DM07,HT08,KPS21,PS17,TT14}, random environment case \cite{AH10,CS19,CM08}, etc. Readers are also referred to \cite{FST16,ST20} for other related aggregation and flocking models.